 Drones for agricultural use come in two types, fixed wing and multi-copter drones.
 Fixed-wing drones are more robust, they can withstand harsh weather conditions and usually have a longer flight time than multi-copter drones.
 However, fixed-wing drones are more expensive, and their design requires them to have a large area to take-off and land.

-Multi-copter drones are far more versatile, are easier to fly and a lot cheaper than fixed-wing drones.
+Multi-copter drones are far more versatile, are easier to fly and are a lot cheaper than fixed-wing drones.
 Not only can multi-copter drones be used for photogrammetry, but their design also allows them to be used for precision spraying of pesticides, fertilisers and even seeding.

 The following are drones suitable to use for mapping and generating 3D surface areas for agricultural use.